Alexander Neckam

 Alexander Neckam (Note: Also spelled Necham or Nequam.)
 (8 September 1157 – 31 March 1217) was an English poet, theologian, and writer.
 He was an abbot of Cirencester Abbey from 1213 until his death.

 Early life

 Born on 8 September 1157 in St Albans, Alexander shared his birthday with King Richard I. For this reason, his mother, Hodierna of St Albans, was hired by the royal household under Henry II to serve as a wet nurse for the future monarch.
 As a result, Alexander was raised as Richard's foster-brother in their early years.

+Cirencester Abbey

+Alexander was the abbot of Cirencester Abbey from 1213 until his death, having previously been a canon there.
+In 1204, while still a canon, he and another canon of Cirencester accompanied Martin, the prior of Llanthony Priory, to a meeting with Henry de Bohun, Earl of Hereford.
+Alexander spoke on Martin's behalf in an attempt to repair relations between the two men.

 Works

 Speculum speculationum

 The Speculum speculationum (edited by Rodney M. Thomson, 1988) is Neckam's major surviving contribution to the science of theology.
 It is unfinished in its current form, but covers a fairly standard range of theological topics derived from Peter Lombard's Sentences and Augustine.
 Neckam is not regarded as an especially innovative or profound theologian, although he is notable for his early interest in the ideas of St. Anselm of Canterbury.
 His outlook in the Speculum, a work written very late in his life, probably in 1215, and perhaps drawing heavily on his teaching notes from the past decades, combines an interest in the Platonic writings of earlier 12th-century thinkers such as Thierry of Chartres and William of Conches, with an early appreciation of the newly translated writings of Aristotle and Avicenna.
 Neckam was a firm admirer of Aristotle as an authority in natural science as well as in the logical arts, one of the first Latin thinkers since antiquity to credit this aspect of the Stagirite's output.

 In the Speculum speculationum Alexander identifies one of his key purposes as combating the Cathar heresy, particularly its belief in dualism.
 He spends a large part of Book 1 on this, and thereafter passes on to focus on his other key purpose, the application of dialectic logic to the study of theology.